ECG criteria, 3 simple rules from Ken Grauer - ECG recognize VT

 The “3 simple rules” is an extract from ACLS 2013 Arrhythmias where you can find the complete explanation and much more on arrhythmias.

-Visit Ken Grauer Amazon page to find out more and discover all the amzing EKG books he wrote.
+Visit Ken Grauer Amazon page to find out more and discover all the amazing ECG books he wrote.
 They are accurate and reliable for use in many emergency situation.

-I’ll include Ken’s reply in the main script of the post cause it contains some very important adjuncts and expalnations.
-At the end of the replay you’ll find the link to download the full text of the section regarding the WCT topic.
-You’ll also appreciate the perfect Ken’s italian.
+I’ll include Ken’s reply in the main script of the post cause it contains some very important adjuncts and explanations.
+At the end of the replay, you’ll find the link to download the full text of the section regarding the WCT topic.
+You’ll also appreciate the perfect Ken’s Italian.
 I’m amazed….